getporter/porter/CONTRIBUTING.md

 ## Signing your commits

+You can automatically sign your commits to meet the DCO requirement for this project by running the following command: `make setup-dco`.

 Licensing is important to open source projects.
 It provides some assurances that the software will continue to be available based under the terms that the author(s) desired.
 We require that contributors sign off on commits submitted to our project's repositories.
 The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a way to certify that you wrote and have the right to contribute the code you are submitting to the project.

 You sign-off by adding the following to your commit messages: